Install and set up the CLI (v2)

-If you're using Linux, the fastest way to install the necessary CLI version and the Machine Learning extension is:
+If you're using Debian or Ubuntu, the fastest way to install the necessary CLI version and the Machine Learning extension is:

-For more, see Install the Azure CLI for Linux.
+For information on how to install on other Linux distributions, visit Install the Azure CLI for Linux.

 If you have access to multiple Azure subscriptions, you can set your active subscription: